JuliaAI/MLJ.jl/ROADMAP.md

 ### Priorities

 Priorities are somewhat fluid, depending on funding offers and available talent.
-Rought priorities for the development team at present are marked with **†** below.
+Rough priorities for the development team at present are marked with **†** below.
 However, we are always keen to review external contributions in any area.